Prepare the map and form

 - Close the Card style pane.

-- Click the More button again, if necessary, and click Edit labels.
+- If necessary, click the More button and click Edit labels.

-- Click the CreationDate label on the x-axis to make it editable.
-Change the label to Cleanup date.
+- On the time series graph card, click the CreationDate label on the x-axis to make it editable.
+Type Cleanup date and press Enter.

 - For the y-axis label, click Count of community_cleanup and change the label to Total items collected.

-- Hide the header on the time series graph.
+- Hide the toolbar on the time series graph card.

 The report now includes a visualization that shows the amount of litter cleaned up in your community over time.
 Depending on the number of cleanup events you’ve collected data for, you can use the time series to answer questions such as the following: